Providers & BYOK Routing

 - payment readiness

-If billing checkout is not configured, the console tells you to add a payment method before you start or convert a trial.
+If billing checkout is not configured, the console tells you to add a payment method before you can activate or upgrade.
 Free BYOK routing and paid subscription actions are related, but they are not the same thing:

 - Provider keys decide whether traffic can route

-- Billing readiness decides whether you can start a trial, convert, or upgrade
+- Billing readiness decides whether you can activate or upgrade

-Trials and paid subscriptions both use scheduled cancellation, not immediate shutdown.
+Paid subscriptions use scheduled cancellation, not immediate shutdown.

 If you cancel:

-- access continues until the scheduled end date
+- access continues until the end of the current billing period

 - you can resume before that date